 A preacher friend asked advice from my husband about a sermon he planned to preach taken from Acts 13:22.
 In this verse, God says, “I have found David, son of Jesse, a man after my own heart.
-He will do everything I want him to do.”This young, inexperienced man said, “I need some humor in this sermon.
+He will do everything I want him to do.”This young, inexperienced preacher said, “I need some humor in this sermon.
 King David had a palace full of wives and kids and he was a man after God’s own heart.
-What if I said we guys should follow his example?
+What if I said we guys should follow his example, and have a bunch of women at our command?
 You think that would bring the house down?”

 My husband sagely replied, “If I ever said anything similar to that from a pulpit, Gay would jump up from the pew and lead the women out the back door—joke or no.”From my corner where I listened, I joined the conversation.
 “You got that right.
 That’s not a correct interpretation, nor is it comical.
 God’s plan has always been one wife for each man.
 David persisted in sin with multiple spouses and this caused him severe trauma.
 When God said David was a man after his own heart, He meant something entirely different—it certainly wasn’t polygamy. “

 The untrained minister decided he’d better omit the irresponsible joke from his sermon.
 Wise choice.I just finished reading Daughter of the King by authors Carlene Havel and Sharon Faucheux This powerful and historical novel is based on First and Second Samuel from the Old Testament.
 Daughter of the King tells the Biblical story of King Saul’s youngest daughter, Michal.
 The authors added imaginary conversations to factual events.
 It's available in eBook, print, and audio.